nguyentimmy/Defender-XDR-Endpoint-Security/Endpoint Security Dashboard/read.md

 A Microsoft Sentinel workbook for continuous endpoint monitoring.
 Six panels spanning prevention, detection, evasion, and visibility — designed to be glanced at rather than queried.

-Companion to the [Compromise Triage Workbook](#), which handles on-demand investigation once a panel surfaces something.

 ---

 ## 🖥️ Unapproved Remote Tools